min2ha/ukwa-site/content/target/60645/index.en.md

   "subject": null
 }

-# BBC News: Is social media bad for you?
-The evidence and the unknowns

 Article about how social media can affect mental health makes use of studies and surveys in its content